zemm/katiska/content/00-irrationale-and-blah-blah-blah.md

 Current solution is to power one RPi (v1, the one with the TFT) from the always-on VSB of the PSU.
 This host will then be [connected to the PS-ON -pin](http://www.instructables.com/id/Using-the-Raspberry-Pi-to-control-an-ATX-power-sup/) with a couple of resistors and a transistor to allow the RPi to control the state of the PSU and hence the other devices.

 Naturally blind shutdowns would lead to corruptions, so the RPi responsible for the PSU needs to also be able to command the others to clean shutdown, and also be able to observe the state of the process.
-This will propably be done with the help of Ansible.
+This will probably be done with the help of Ansible.
 The startup/shutdown process is also planned to be visualize via the TFT-Dashboard.

 This also makes the oddball-RPi a natural control-host for all Ansible tasks, but since it'll also host other things such as the Dashboard, some short-term statistics etc, it remains to be seen if the older RPi v1 is up to the task.